JcRichards1991/Our.Shield/README.md

 ---

 ### Change Log ###
+**1.1.1 - 28/02/2020**
+* Frontend Access: Fixed issues with dependencies

+* Swagger: Added the ability to define own Swagger Docs/UI Configs.
+See [docs](https://github.com/JcRichards1991/Our.Shield/blob/master/Docs/manual.pdf) for more information

+Shield Core + All Apps: Updated to keep version in sync with Frontend access & Swagger

 **1.1.0 - 01/09/2019**
 * All: Lowered the target umbraco version.
 Now can be installed against 7.3.0+ (previously 7.5.4+).